-- Reading 6 scores below the district, but there was a increase in approaches, meets, and masters - Math 6 scores are below approaches and meets, however there is an increase in masters. - Reading 7 score in approaches are low compared to the district, but in meets and masters scored higher than other other GCCISD campuses. - Math 7 scores below the district, but the scores increased in approaches. - Reading 8 scores increased in approaches, meets and masters. - Science 8 scores in approaches, meets, and masters are higher than other GCCISD campuses. - Social Studies scores remain low. - Reading 8 increased in approaches, meets, and masters.
+- Reading 6 scores below the district, but there was an increase in approaches, meets, and masters - Math 6 scores are below approaches and meet, however, there is an increase in masters. - Reading 7 scores in approaches are low compared to the district, but meets and masters scored higher than other GCCISD campuses. - Math 7 scores below the district, but the scores increased in approaches.
+Reading 8 scores increased in approaches, meets, and masters